"In the future, DevOps won't just be automated it will be intelligent."

 🌐 The Future of AI-Driven DevOps

-The next evolution of DevOps will be autonomous — self-healing, self-optimizing, and self-deploying systems.
+The next evolution will be autonomous self-healing, self-optimizing, and self-deploying systems.

-- Predictive Delivery Pipelines: Real-time risk scoring before every deployment.
+- Predictive Delivery: Real-time risk scoring for every deployment.

 📘 Key Takeaways